-The Proposed Project would result in a significant adverse shadow impact to the Southbridge Towers complex open spaces.
-While the Applicant has stated that, at this time, there is no massing alternative to remove the significant adverse shadow impact and the significant adverse open space impact from direct effects on the Southbridge Towers complex open spaces and feasibly meet the goals and objectives of the Proposed Project, potential mitigation measure are being explored by the Applicant in consultation with DCP and NYC Parks, and will be refined between the DEIS and FEIS.
-However, for the purposes of the DEIS, this impact would remain unmitigated.
+The previously proposed project has the potential to result in a significant adverse shadow impact to the Southbridge Towers complex open spaces.
+The Applicant has stated that, at this time, there is no massing alternative to remove the significant adverse shadow impact and the significant adverse open space impact from direct effects on the Southbridge Towers complex open spaces and feasibly meet the goals and objectives of the previously proposed project.
+Mitigation measures to partially offset the significant adverse impact to the Southbridge Towers complex open spaces' users and vegetation were developed.
+The Applicant will monitor the open spaces' vegetation and replace vegetation with more shade-tolerant species, as necessary.
+However, for the purposes of the FEIS, this impact would remain unmitigated.

-HISTORIC AND CULTURAL RESOURCES
+HISTORIC RESOURCES